 Introduction to British History

-Most of the historical fiction suggested here is aimed at the 8 to 12 year old age group so has been listed under Level 2.
+Most of the historical fiction suggested here is aimed at the 8- to 12-year-old age group so it has been listed under Level 2.
 Many of these books could be read aloud to children at the older end of Level 1.

 Note: We have not read all these books.
 Many are by authors we know to be good; some are titles gathered from reliable homeschooling catalogs and book lists; others are simply books or titles we have come across that sound promising.
 Most books written before the 1970s are of higher quality than recent books and are unlikely to have inappropriate content so we have included a number of these.
 Unfortunately they are also often out of print, but many can be easily found used, or are available in libraries.

 * Books marked with an asterisk are recommended reading

 - Patrick: Patron Saint of Ireland by Tomie de Paola – simply told story, beautifully illustrated picture book.
 For younger children.